Department: Comparative Biomedical Sciences

 Research Centres: Structure & Motion Laboratory

 Monica is a Senior Lecturer in Locomotor Biomechanics.
-Her research team investigate the integrative physiology and biomechanics of how animals move through complex terrain.
+Her research team investigate the integrative muscle physiology, neural control and biomechanics of how animals move through complex terrain.

 Monica earned an HBSc in Biology with a Chemistry minor at University of Utah, where she was inspired to pursue an academic career through her research on human locomotor-ventilatory integration with Dennis Bramble and David Carrier.
 Monica then spent a year at a research technician at the University of Utah in the lab of Franz Goller, investigating motor control of singing in zebra finches.
 These experiences initiated a long-standing fascination with the interplay of mechanics and neural control.

 Monica went on to Harvard University, where she completed MA and PhD degrees in Organismic and Evolutionary Biology.
-Her graduate studies were supported by a prestigious Predoctoral Fellowship award from the Howard Hughes Medical Institute, and supervised by Andrew Biewener at the Concord Field Station of Harvard University (CFS Website).
+Her research on muscle-tendon dynamics and biomechanics of avian bipedal locomotion was supported by a prestigious Predoctoral Fellowship award from the Howard Hughes Medical Institute, and supervised by Andrew Biewener at the Concord Field Station of Harvard University (CFS Website).

-After completing her PhD in 2006, Monica spent 1.5 years as a Research Fellow with Dan Ferris in the Human Neuromechanics Lab at University of Michigan, in collaboration with Auke Ijspeert in the Biologically Inspired Robotics Group at the Swiss Federal Institute of Technology in Lausanne.
-Her postdoctoral fellowship was awarded by the U.S. National Science Foundation.
+After completing her PhD, Monica was awarded a Research Fellowship by the U.S. National Science Foundation to develop models of the dynamics and control of bipedal locomotion, working with Dan Ferris in the Human Neuromechanics Lab at University of Michigan, in collaboration with Auke Ijspeert in the Biologically Inspired Robotics Group at the Swiss Federal Institute of Technology in Lausanne.

 Monica is a Fellow in The Higher Education Academy, and a member of several professional societies including the Society for Integrative and Comparative Biology, Society for Experimental Biology and the American Physiological Society.
 She serves as an Associate Editor for the journal Royal Society Open Science and on the Editorial Board for Physiological and Biochemical Zoology.
 She has given 16 invited international talks in the past 5 years.